kubernetes/kops/docs/aws.md

 aws iam add-user-to-group --user-name kops --group-name kops

 aws iam create-access-key --user-name kops
-# make not of the SecretAccesKey and AccessKeyID in the returned json output
+# make note of the SecretAccesKey and AccessKeyID in the returned json output
 ```
 Kubernetes kops uses the official AWS Go SDK, so all we need to do here is set up your system to use the official AWS supported methods of registering security credentials defined [here](https://docs.aws.amazon.com/sdk-for-go/v1/developer-guide/configuring-sdk.html#specifying-credentials).
 Follow the example below to configure the aws command line tool to set up the security credentials for the kops user you just created.